cryoskills/cryoskills.github.io/_includes/home/main_column.md

 You will need to complete an **application form** and **optional EDI survey**.
 Read details on the application process [here]({{ site.baseurl }}{% link apply.html %}).

 # Webinar and Q&A
-A webinar will be hosted on **Friday 6 October 2023** at **9:00am GMT** to provide information on what you can expect from the course and answer any queries.
+A second webinar will be hosted on **Tuesday 17 October 2023** at **11:00am BST** to provide information on what you can expect from the course and answer any queries.

-<a type="button" class="btn btn-info px-4" href="https://cardiff.zoom.us/webinar/register/WN_7SPnPSf3TbOYsPF6NlFQXw#/registration">Register for Webinar</a>
+<a type="button" class="btn btn-info px-4" href="https://cardiff.zoom.us/webinar/register/WN_6nL75G19TH6hjCXXiYU0SA#/registration">Register for Webinar</a>

+You can watch a recording of the previous webinar from Friday 6 October below.

+<iframe id="ytplayer" type="text/html" class="col-12" width="690px" height="388px" src="https://youtu.be/SYny-Psloe8?si=ZzdE1BlWfNgWfsOO?autoplay=0&origin=http://www.cryoskills.com" frameborder="0"></iframe>